Some criteria of rational-infinite divisibility for probability laws: Introduction

-The class of all rationally infinitely divisible distribution functions we will denote by $\Q$.
+The class of all rational-infinitely divisible distribution functions we will denote by $\Q$.
 By definition, it is clear that this class contains the class $\ID$ of all infinitely divisible distribution functions and, moreover, it is essentially wider than the latter.
-So $\Q$ includes all discrete distribution functions $F$ whose characteristic functions $f$ are separeted from zero, i.e. $|f(t)|\geqslant \mu$ for some constant $\mu>0$ and for any $t\in\R$ (see \cite{AlexeevKhartov} and \cite{Khartov2}).
+So $\Q$ includes all discrete distribution functions $F$, whose characteristic functions $f$ are separeted from zero, i.e. $|f(t)|\geqslant \mu$ for some constant $\mu>0$ and for any $t\in\R$ (see \cite{AlexeevKhartov} and \cite{Khartov2}).
 The class $\Q$ is also contains mixtures of discrete and absolutely continuous distribution functions, where the discrete part is non-zero and its characteristic function is separeted from zero (see \cite{Berger} and \cite{BergerKutlu}).
-Note that a rational infinitely divisible distribution may well have a bounded support that is impossible for non-degenerate infinitely divisible distributions.
+Note that a rational-infinitely divisible distribution functions may have a bounded set of growth points (support of distribution) that is impossible for non-degenerate infinitely divisible distribution functions.
 There are also some interesting particular sufficient conditions to belong to $\Q$ (see \cite{LindPanSato}).
-However, the problem about general criteria for membership of $\Q$ is not completely solved.
-In this work, we propose some new results in this direction.
-The criteria are formulated in terms of characteristic functions and these conditions seem to be convenient for the application.
+However, we think that the problem about general criteria of rational-infinite divisibility for probability laws is not completely solved.
+Indeed, for instance, there are no criteria that can be conveniently applied to absolutely continuous laws.
+In particular, we are not aware any criterion (excluding definitions) that would take a characteristic function of a Gaussian law or a stable law (or another important law) as input and confirm on the output that it is corresponded to (rational-)infinitely divisible distribution function.
+In this work, we propose some results for this problem.
+So the obtained criteria yield general methods to determine whether a given characteristic function corresponds to some rational-infinitely or purely infinitely divisible law.
+These criteria seem to be rather convenient and easy in applications for some cases, and we illustrate it in this paper by special examples, where we test the criteria with characteristic functions of well known absolutely continuous laws.
+Of course, we don't asert that the proposed criteria are the best ways to solve the problem.
+Also it should be noted that we tried to formulate the criteria with priority on generality and hence, dealing with particular examples, their own additional analysis is usually needed.
+Some techniques for this are demonstrated in the mentioned examples.